Graded String Diagrams for Imprecise Probability and Causal Intervention: Case Study: Imprecise Probability

-In short, one may regard $\BStoch$ as a `binary' version of $\FStoch$.
-It is interesting for our developments because, unlike $\FStoch$, a monoidal theory presenting $\BStoch$ is known\footnote{To be precise, a presentation of $\FStoch$ is known when the monoidal product is given by direct sum of matrices~\cite{Fritz09}, but not with the Kronecker product.
-This difference is highly relevant in applications, because parallel probabilistic processes may be correlated only with the latter.}.
-We recall such theory from~\cite{Piedeleu2024}, as we will leverage it for our axiomatisation result.
+In short, one may regard $\BStoch$ as a binary version of $\FStoch$.
+It is pertinent in our developments because, unlike $\FStoch$, a "monoidal theory" presenting $\BStoch$ is known.\footnote{To be precise, a presentation of $\FStoch$ is known when the monoidal product is given by direct sum of matrices~\cite{Fritz09}, but not with the Kronecker product.
+This difference is highly relevant in applications, because parallel probabilistic processes may be correlated only with the latter.} We recall the "theory@@MON" from~\cite{Piedeleu2025b}, as we will leverage it for our axiomatisation.